If we legalize adult marijuana use, what will the consequences be for our kids?

 NJUMR is committed to protecting our youth:

-Separation of marijuana from the illegal market: Street marijuana dealers do not risk losing a business license if they sell to youth, sell adulterated marijuana, or offer other, “harder” drugs to kids.
+Separation of marijuana from the unregulated market: Street marijuana dealers do not risk losing a business license if they sell to youth, sell adulterated marijuana, or offer other, “harder” drugs to kids.
 It’s time to try putting them out of business.

 Greater investment in evidence-based prevention strategies: Experts have developed effective, evidence-based methods for preventing teens from using cigarettes.
 Cigarette use among high school students is at its lowest point in history, with 16% of high school students identifying as smokers in 2013 compared in to 36.4% in 1997.